frederic-perez/AmE-dictionary/data/idioms.md

 __go apeshit__
 __go astray__ :dart:
 __go at (something)__ :two: To engage in or undertake something with great energy, enthusiasm, or vigor. _I’d been going at the report for two days straight when my computer suddenly crashed and wiped out half my work!_
-__go at it hammer and tongs__ To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
+__go at it hammer and tongs__ :two: To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
 An allusion to the force with which a blacksmith strikes metal using a hammer and tongs.
 __go back to square one__ To start from the beginning.
 __go ballistic__ :two::hammer:
-__go berserk__
+__go berserk__ :two::hammer:
+__go cold turkey__
 __go commando__
 __go down in/make history__
 __go downhill__ :two::hammer:
 __go far__
-__go figure__ :seven: A phrase used to highlight that what has been said is unexpected, absurd, or difficult to understand or accept.
+__go figure__ :eight: A phrase used to highlight that what has been said is unexpected, absurd, or difficult to understand or accept.
 Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
 Go figure!_ _The one time I get to the station on time, the train is delayed—go figure!_
 __go for a run__
 __go for a spin (to some place)__ To go for a brief, leisurely drive (to some place). _Hey Noah, fancy going for a spin to the grocery store with me?_ _Jenny just got a new car for her birthday, so I think we’re going to go for a spin after school._
 __go for broke__ :dart: To give something one’s full effort. _We have to go for broke with this marketing campaign if we want our product launch to be successful._